 GableStage Presents Claudia Rankine's THE WHITE CARD

-Rankine's play places a conversation about race at center stage as the curtain rises, and encourages viewers to continue the discussion on their own after it falls.

 GableStage presents the Florida premiere of award-winning poet/playwright, Claudia Rankine's The White Card from February 25 - March 27.
-As Rankine's first published play, The White Card poses the essential question: Can American society progress if whiteness remains invisible?
+As Rankine's first published play, The White Card is hailed as "a bracing experience that leaves [audiences] with plenty to think about" by the Boston Globe, The White Card poses the essential question: Can American society progress if whiteness remains invisible?

 Composed of two scenes, The White Card explores identity, belonging and the racism that can go unnoticed by those who don't suffer under its weight.
 Rankine's first act captures the action at a dinner party; her second is devoted to an open dialogue with the audience.